Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 Security and compliance considerations

-Corporate security teams scrutinize team building platforms with particular rigor.
-Key security questions to ask vendors include:
+Security teams will scrutinize team building platforms with particular rigor.
+Useful questions to ask vendors:

 • What data protection certifications do you hold?
 (SOC 2, ISO 27001, etc.)